The electrifying history of Nikola Tesla

 So, why is Nikola Tesla famous?
 That often depends on who you ask.

 Nikola Tesla was an amazing person.
-According to the biography of Nikola Tesla, he had a photographic memory, which meant he learned how to speak 8 languages over the years and memorize entire books.
+According to the biography of Nikola Tesla, he had a photographic memory, which meant he learned how to speak 8 languages over the years and memorized entire books.

 He was also an interesting figure, to say the least.
 At 6 foot 2, Tesla was a dashing and attractive man who was popular with the ladies.
 However, he remained celibate throughout his life, claiming that he needed to abstain to maintain his creativity.

-Perhaps due to the illness in his early years, Tesla was also terribly afraid of germs, and was deathly afraid of pearls – which led him to avoid any woman wearing them.
+Perhaps due to the illness in his early years, Tesla was also terribly afraid of germs and was deathly afraid of pearls – which led him to avoid any woman wearing them.

-In some ways, Tesla is just as famous for being an incredible inventor, as he is for being a terrible businessman.
+In some ways, Tesla is just as famous for being an incredible inventor as he is for being a terrible businessman.
 He was unable to see the commercial value in many of his ideas and often struggled to protect himself from others.

 It wasn’t until Tesla isolated himself in his new laboratory that he was able to start experimenting with electrical resonance, X-ray technology, and other ideas.